sangameshwarr/life-skills-track/Listening-and-Active-Communication.md

 - **When I am feeling threatened or attacked.** If I am in a situation where I feel threatened or attacked, I might be more likely to use aggressive communication.
 For example, if someone is yelling at me or threatening me, I might be more likely to yell back or threaten them back.
 - **When I am trying to get my way.** If I am trying to get my way in a situation, I might be more likely to use aggressive communication.
 For example, if I am trying to get a raise at work, I might be more likely to demand a raise rather than negotiate for a raise.
 - **When I am feeling angry or frustrated.** If I am feeling angry or frustrated, I might be more likely to use aggressive communication.
 For example, if I am stuck in traffic, I might be more likely to yell at the other drivers or honk my horn excessively.
-### Question 7: When do you switch into Passive Aggressive (sarcasm/gossiping/taunts/silent treatment and others) communication styles in your day to day life?
+### Question 7: When do you switch into Passive Aggressive communication styles in your day to day life?
 ###### Based on my understanding of passive-aggressive communication, I can think of a few situations where I might switch to this style in my day-to-day interactions:

 - When I am feeling frustrated or angry, but I don't want to express my feelings directly.
 For example, if I am feeling frustrated with my boss, I might be more likely to give them the silent treatment or to make sarcastic remarks rather than telling them how I am feeling.
 - When I am trying to manipulate or control someone.
 For example, if I want my partner to do something for me, I might be more likely to give them the silent treatment or to make sarcastic remarks rather than asking them directly.
 - When I am afraid of conflict.
 If I am in a situation where I am afraid of conflict, I might be more likely to use passive-aggressive communication.
 For example, if I am in a meeting and someone says something that I disagree with, I might be more likely to make a sarcastic remark rather than stating my opinion directly.

 ### Question 8: How can you make your communication assertive?
 You can analyse the videos and then think what steps you can apply in your own life?
-(Watch the videos first before answering this question.)

 ###### Here are some tips on how to make your communication assertive: